khulnasoft/khulnasoft/doc/dev/setup/quickstart.md

 Keep this process running and follow the rest of the instructions in another terminal.

-## Start Sourcegraph
+## Start Khulnasoft

-**If you are a Sourcegraph employee**, start the local development server for Sourcegraph Enterprise with the following command:
+**If you are a Khulnasoft employee**, start the local development server for Khulnasoft Enterprise with the following command:

 ```sh
 sg start
 ```

-This will continuously compile your code and live reload your locally running instance of Sourcegraph.
+This will continuously compile your code and live reload your locally running instance of Khulnasoft.

 Navigate your browser to https://sourcegraph.test:3443 to see if everything worked.

 Congratulations on making it to the end of the quickstart guide!

-### Running Sourcegraph in different configurations
+### Running Khulnasoft in different configurations

-If you want to run Sourcegraph in different configurations (with the monitoring stack, with code insights enabled...), run the following:
+If you want to run Khulnasoft in different configurations (with the monitoring stack, with code insights enabled...), run the following:

 ```sh
 sg start -help